bakbakminq/bakbakminq.github.io/_posts/2020-01-12-powerful-things-markdown-editor.md

 ---
 layout: post
-title:  "Powerful things you can do with the Markdown editor"
+title:  "Paper Review"
 author: sal
 categories: [ Jekyll, tutorial ]
-image: assets/images/4.jpg
+image: assets/images/comingsoon.jpg
 ---
 There are lots of powerful things you can do with the Markdown editor